LA to Vegas Adventure

  Sleep sheet.
 If you are travelling during the hot season you may wish to also pack a sleep sheet so you will be comfortable no matter what the weather.

- Thermarest.
-While we provide a basic camping mattress for each client, some travellers find they like the extra comfort of a double layer.
+ Inflatable sleeping pad.
+While we provide a basic foam rubber camping mat for each traveller, some travellers find they like the extra comfort of a double layer.

  Lip balm and extra moisturizer if traveling to arid desert areas.